 Euro is the only currency in the SEPA system, as it doesn’t only cover the states that have adopted the Euro, but also the UK, Norway, Denmark, Poland, and others.
-Thanks to the open financial and customs borders, the majority of businesses in these countries conveniently trade and operate in Euro alongside the local currency.
+Open financial and customs borders give an opportunity to the majority of businesses in these countries conveniently trade and operate in Euro alongside the local currency.

 The thirty-six territories that support SEPA greatly boost the economic capacity of the region.
-At the moment of this article’s publication, SEPA zone consists of twenty-eight EU member-states: Germany, France, Estonia, Belgium, Spain, Denmark, Italy, Greece, Finland, Hungary, Austria, Slovenia, Ireland, Bulgaria, Malta, the Netherlands, Lithuania, Poland, Croatia, Portugal, Sweden, Cyprus, Latvia, Romania, the Czech Republic, Luxembourg, Slovakia, and the United Kingdom.
+At the moment, SEPA zone consists of twenty-eight EU member-states: Germany, France, Estonia, Belgium, Spain, Denmark, Italy, Greece, Finland, Hungary, Austria, Slovenia, Ireland, Bulgaria, Malta, the Netherlands, Lithuania, Poland, Croatia, Portugal, Sweden, Cyprus, Latvia, Romania, the Czech Republic, Luxembourg, Slovakia, and the United Kingdom.

 However, SEPA is not only about the EU countries.
 Such territories as Norway, Iceland, Liechtenstein, Switzerland, Andorra, San Marino, and Monaco, are also a part of the network.